rubis-lab/CPSim_linux/README.md

 [![CPSim Demo](https://github.com/rubis-lab/images/blob/master/pic2.png)](https://youtu.be/XfD0eenY6rQ "CPSim Demo")

 # Prerequisite
-Linux based PC (Ubuntu 12.04 LTS is recommended) PCAN-USB (PEAK-System): this device is used to communicate between the simulator and the torcs.
+Linux based PC (Ubuntu is recommended)
+PCAN-USB (PEAK-System): this device is used to communicate between the simulator and the vehicle dynamics simulator, TORCS.

 # How to Install for Linux
 ##1.
 Install the PCAN-USB driver